+During each workout the movements of tai chi exercise every muscle, ligament, tendon and joint of the body.
 The continuous movements cause every lymph node and internal organ to be massaged, and all the body’s internal pumps to be energized.
 Most Western medical studies focus on tai chi’s health and relaxation benefits.

 It gives you a great physical sense of how chi gets embodied into your movement and enables you to experience and work with energy in a very subtle, complex manner.

 Often when first learning a tai chi form you must spend many days, weeks and months simply learning the external movements.
 At some point once you have learned the external movements so that you don’t have to ‘think’ about doing them, you can then start to focus more on sensing the chi flows.

 Next, once you have the external movements and are starting to feel and sense the internal chi, new possibilities open up to use tai chi for meditation.

 In tai chi, who is the beginner?
 This is truly a trick question.
 Even after 20 years of practice, many students genuinely consider themselves beginners, especially after watching a high-level tai chi master at work.

 Tai chi’s beginning, intermediate and advanced practices are like a continuum without exact, defining landmarks.
 Criteria and standards of what constitute beginning, intermediate or advanced methods vary widely between individual teachers and entire schools of tai chi.

 Some teachers have a larger, more complete knowledge of the entire tradition than others.
 Consequently, one group’s idea of what constitutes an advanced technique, by another group’s standards may be considered something only marginally more advanced than the basic level.